 Stage and back walls of Theatre Royal Waterford.
 (Photo: Dave Sexton)

-The strategic context for the Arts Council’s support of venues and all other artforms and areas of arts practice is set out in Making Great Art Work: Arts Council Strategy (2016 –2025) (PDF, 3.29 MB).
+The strategic context for the Arts Council’s support of arts centres and all other artforms and areas of arts practice is set out in Making Great Art Work: Arts Council Strategy (2016 –2025) (PDF, 3.29 MB).
 It describes how we will lead the development of the arts in Ireland over the next decade.
 Our strategy has five priority areas: the artist; public engagement; investment strategy; spatial and demographic planning; and developing capacity.

-Venues are where, in the main, artists and audiences meet, providing an infrastructure of crucial importance for the arts nationally.
+Arts Centres are where, in the main, artists and audiences meet, providing an infrastructure of crucial importance for the arts nationally.
 As focal points for arts activities, they help communities to develop an artistic voice and they provide opportunities for investment in the creative energies and skills of future generations.

-Venues have developed as much more than "receiving houses" for touring productions.
+Arts Centres have developed as much more than "receiving houses" for touring productions.
 Many have specialised in particular artforms and practices and it is to the benefit of audiences and artists that work is disseminated as widely and as cost-effectively as possible.
 The Arts Council actively supports and encourages networking and co-operation in all these areas.